Learning about the Rollocam App

 If you want to use your phone as the camera, simply "keep the App in phone mode - (you see the "Camera" button) and the preview is viewable behind the controls..

 The main controls include the top mode selector, which allows you to select one of 4 modes.
-Continuous Motion for video, timelapse and stop motion for single shot per motion, and when using the phone as the camera, then tracking, where the camera will follow a face and record in HD if you choose.
+Continuous Motion for video, timelapse for stop shoot stop; and stop motion for single shot per motion.
+Finally when using the phone as the camera: tracking, where the camera will follow a face and record in HD if you choose.

 Continuous Mode for video